The aim was to quantify the life years lost with respect to cause of death and differences over time between people with and without mental disorders.

 This study noted a difference of 10.2 and 7.3 excess life years lost for males and females with mental disorders, respectively.
 While the overall excess in life years lost between those with and without mental disorders did not change during 1995-2014 However, the excess suicide mortality among persons with mental disorders declined over this period .

-The project has received support from the Danish Health Foundation.
+The project received funding from the Helse Foundation.

 Some people intentionally harm themselves to relieve mental pain.
 It may be difficult to stop this behavior once it has been initiated.
 There are, unfortunately, few treatment options for people with self-harm.
 One recommended approach is to develop strategies in the form of a safety plan, which can be activated if the urge for self-harm arises.